-- FMJ4.1 A candidate must register or reregister by not later than the end of Registration Week if taking first semester courses or, if any of the courses begins earlier, by not later than the date on which the first course starts. - FMJ4.2 A candidate must register or reregister by not later than 28 February if taking only second semester courses. - FMJ4.3 Except with the permission of the Senate, a candidate may not withdraw from a course which he or she is repeating. - FMJ4.4 A candidate, other than one registering for the first time for the degree must reregister by not later than 28 February if registering only for a dissertation or only for a project.
+- FMJ4.1 A candidate must register or reregister by not later than the end of Registration Week if taking first semester courses or, if any of the courses begins earlier, by not later than the date on which the first course starts. - FMJ4.2 A candidate must register or reregister by not later than 28 February if taking only second semester courses. - FMJ4.3 Except with the permission of the Senate, a candidate may not withdraw from a course which he or she is repeating. - FMJ4.4 A candidate, other than one registering for the first time for the degree must reregister by not later than 28 February if registering only for a dissertation.
 A candidate who is registering for the degree for the first time and, only for a dissertation, may register at any time during the year.

-FMJ5 A candidate must register for at least two courses, other than the dissertation or the research project, per year except where only one course module is required to complete the degree.
+FMJ5 A candidate must register for at least two courses, other than the dissertation or the minor dissertation, per year except where only one course module is required to complete the degree.

-FMJ6 A candidate shall be required to complete advanced study by coursework (as prescribed) of a minimum value of 120 credits and a research report on the subject of a minor dissertation of a minimum value of 60 credits.
+A candidate shall be required to complete advanced study by coursework (as FMJ6 prescribed) of a minimum value of 120 credits and a minor dissertation on the subject of a minimum value of 60 credits.

-- FMJ7.1 For the purpose of granting credit for and/or exemption from a course prescribed as a curriculum requirement, the Senate may recognise a course or courses completed at this or another university or institution recognised for the purpose, provided that (i) such courses have not been counted for a qualification at the University or at any other institution and (ii) at least half the courses prescribed for the Degree shall be attended and passed at the University and (iii) the total period of attendance shall not be less than one year. - FMJ7.2 Course credits of more than 10 years standing, whether obtained in this Faculty, other faculties or other universities, shall not be carried forward for credit except by special permission of Senate.
+- FMJ7 1 For the purpose of granting credit for and/or exemption from a course prescribed as a curriculum requirement, the Senate may recognise a course or courses completed at this or another university or institution recognised for the purpose, provided that (i) such courses have not been counted for a qualification at the University or at any other institution and (ii) at least half the courses prescribed for the Degree shall be attended and passed at the University and (iii) the total period of attendance shall not be less than one year. - FMJ7.2 Course credits of more than 10 years standing, whether obtained in this Faculty, other faculties or other universities, shall not be carried forward for credit except by special permission of Senate.

-- FMJ8.1 A candidate shall complete prescribed courses to the value of 120 credits and a research report on the subject of the minor dissertation to a value of 60 credits. - FMJ8.2 A candidate who fails the Research Report examination shall not be permitted to reregister for the Research Report. - FMJ8.3 A candidate may be required to present himself or herself for an oral examination on the subject of the research report. - FMJ8.4 No dissertation or research report involving human (or animal) subjects, where ethics clearance has not been obtained beforehand, will be examined.
+- FMJ8 1 A candidate shall complete prescribed courses to the value of 120 credits and a minor dissertation on the subject to a value of 60 credits. - FMI8 2 A candidate who fails the minor dissertation examination shall not be permitted to reregister for the minor dissertation. - FMJ8.3 A candidate may be required to present himself or herself for an oral examination on the subject of the minor dissertation. - FMI84 No dissertation involving human (or animal) subjects, where ethics clearance has not been obtained beforehand, will be examined.

-FMJ9 A candidate shall submit a written report to the Head of Department by 31 July each year, setting out, briefly, the progress made during the preceding twelve months or, if the period of registration is less than twelve months, the period that is relevant.
+FMJ9 A candidate shall submit a written report to the supervisor by 31 July each year, setting out, briefly, the progress made during the preceding twelve months or, if the period of registration is less than twelve months, the period that is relevant.

-- FMJ10.1 Except by permission of the Senate, a candidate may not renew his or her registration if he or she, in the courses recognised for the degree, fails to complete courses of a value of not less than 50% of the total credits for which he or she is registered in the year concerned (or if he or she fails to make progress with his or her dissertation and/or research project to the satisfaction of Senate). - FMJ10.2 Except by permission of the Senate, a candidate may not renew his or her registration if he or she, in the courses recognised for the degree fails to complete a course after having been registered for it twice, or in the case of the Research Report, submits the report and fails the examination.
+- FMJ10.1 Except by permission of the Senate, a candidate may not renew his or her registration if he or she in the courses recognised for the degree fails to complete courses of a value of not less than 50% of the total credits for which he or she is registered in the year concerned (or if he or she fails to make progress with his or her dissertation to the satisfaction of Senate). - FMJ10.2 Except by permission of the Senate, a candidate may not renew his or her registration if he or she, in the courses recognised for the degree fails to complete a course after having been registered for it twice, or in the case of the minor dissertation, submits the dissertation and fails the examination.

-Submission of Project Report
+Submission of Minor Dissertation